Reza-Abedi/MetaHub--Metadata-Search-Engine/README.md

 ### Yinghua Zhu
 Yinghua Zhu's contributions were focused on specific areas, showcasing her expertise:
-- **Photo Application Creation:-** Yinghua took the lead in creating the photo application, demonstrating her proficiency in frontend development.
+- **Images Application Creation:-** Yinghua took the lead in creating the photo application, demonstrating her proficiency in frontend development.
 - **Collaborative File Structuring:** Collaborated effectively with the team to structure project files.
 This ensured a coherent and organized presentation of files on the shared server.

 ### MohammadReza Abedi